mdietrichstein/advanced-ir-search_engine/README.md

 The script creates two files:

 * `simple.index`: Index created via a simple postings list method
-* `spmi.index`: Index created by using the SPMI method
+* `spimi.index`: Index created by using the SPIMI method

 Both files should be identical.